ethmarks/ethmarks.github.io/content/blog/backgroundclip.md

 description: I discovered the compatibility issues of the CSS background-clip attribute
 ---

+Earlier today, I opened my [personal website](/blog/personalwebsite) in the Google Chrome for the first time and had to work around a browser compatibility bug that's older than I am.

 My laptop is fairly powerful, which means that it's heavy and has a short battery life.
-Because of this, I use a [laptop dock](https://www.youtube.com/watch?v=Pc31L3zJiaU) to turn it into effectively a desktop with a built-in keyboard.
-I like being able to code from places other than my desk, so I've been looking into buying a lightweight portable laptop with just barely enough processing power to run a browser, and just using a [remote tunnel](https://code.visualstudio.com/docs/remote/tunnels) to puppeteer my main laptop that has all of my files on it.
+Because of this, I use a [laptop dock](https://www.youtube.com/watch?v=Pc31L3zJiaU) to effectively turn it into a desktop with a built-in keyboard.
+I like being able to code from places other than my desk though, so I've been considering buying a cheap portable laptop with just barely enough processing power to run a browser, and using a [remote tunnel](https://code.visualstudio.com/docs/remote/tunnels) to puppeteer my main laptop that has all of my files on it.
 The best way to do this seems to be [vscode.dev](https://code.visualstudio.com/blogs/2021/10/20/vscode-dev), so I decided to try it out and see if that was a viable solution.
 I booted up the webpage in Firefox, aaaaand it doesn't work.

 ![when vscode.dev runs in Firefox, all of the icons are replaced with empty boxes](/media/vscode-dot-dev-icon-font.webp)

 [Firefox has trouble with icon fonts](https://support.mozilla.org/en-US/questions/1016919), so all of the interface buttons were replaced with empty boxes.
 After an hour of trying to fix it, I just gave up and used another browser.
 Much as I dislike it, Google Chrome is less buggy than Firefox and has more support for new browser technologies (like [CSS carousels](https://chrome.dev/carousel/)), so I grudgingly conceded that it's fine for just running a web app.
 I installed Chrome, navigated to vscode.dev, and it worked perfectly.
 I'm still very impressed that Microsoft managed to make a browser port of an entire code editor.

 I logged into my GitHub account, did some configuration, and started coding.
-I started up my [personal website's](/blog/personalwebsite) [Hugo](/blog/hugoswitch) [server](https://gohugo.io/commands/hugo_server/) and opened it in a new Chrome tab.
+I started up my personal website's [Hugo](/blog/hugoswitch) [server](https://gohugo.io/commands/hugo_server/) and opened it in a new Chrome tab.
 At that point, I discovered that portions of my website were invisible.

 ![The mint gradient is visible on Firefox but not on Chrome](/media/background-clip-firefox-chrome.webm)